limdauto/drf_openapi/docs/usage.rst

 In later iteration, I will add support for sample error response.

-5. Overwriting default permission
+5. Customization of the API View
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, the schema view is available for staff member only.
-If you want to override this behavior, simply provide another view handler for the schema endpoint
+You can customize the API View that renders the schema documentation by subclassing it.
+It's important to note that it is just a DRF `APIView <http://www.django-rest-framework.org/api-guide/views/>`_ so it inherits all attributes available in an APIView.
+Therefore, if you want to customize the permissions to allow public access to your API documentation for example, which by default is staff-only `IsAdminUser <http://www.django-rest-framework.org/api-guide/permissions/#isadminuser>`_, you can do the following

 .. code:: python

+   # in your.project.views
-   from your.project import schema_permission_decorator
+   from rest_framework import permissions from drf_openapi.views import SchemaView

+   class MySchemaView(SchemaView):
+       permission_classes = (permissions.AllowAny,)

+   # in your.project.urls
-   from drf_openapi.views import get_schema_view
+   from your.project.views import MySchemaView url('schema/$', MySchemaView.as_view(title='My Awesome API'), name='api_schema')

-   url('schema/$', schema_permission_decorator(get_schema_view(url='', title="API Documentation")), name='api_schema')
+Take a look at the `example project <https://github.com/limdauto/drf_openapi/blob/master/examples/snippets/urls.py>`_ to see the default URL handler in action.